In Italy, time running out for Serie A return

 The Italian government has ruled out team training before May 18, leaving Serie A chiefs with their backs against the wall if they are to finish a season interrupted by the coronavirus crisis.
 Prime Minister Giuseppe Conte on Sunday delayed a decision on restarting football despite allowing top athletes to resume training in a week's time.

-From next Monday, individual athlete will be able to resume training.
+From next Monday, individual athletes will be able to resume training.
 But for team sports, in particular football, it remains a waiting game, in a championship suspended since March 9.

 "We're working tirelessly to define the best conditions for the completion of the suspended championships, responsibly planning all the steps to be taken, but also to define the various scenarios," said Gravina.
 For the Italian sports press the government's announcement was "a cold shower" in the words of Turin-based Tuttosport.